crepers/llmtime/README.md

 pip install -r requirements.txt
 ```

-## 🚀 Trying out LLMTime
-Want a quick taste of the power of LLMTime?
-Run the quick demo in the `demo.ipynb` notebook or the `demo.py` script.

-Make sure your `.env` file is configured correctly.
-You can switch between different LLM providers like GPT and Gemini by changing the `LLM_PROVIDER` variable in the `.env` file.

 ## ✨ Using TimesFM
 This project also supports [Google's TimesFM](https://github.com/google-research/timesfm), a powerful, pretrained time-series foundation model.